 The University of Houston-Victoria continues to closely monitor the global outbreak of the new coronavirus, known as COVID-19, and will keep the UHV community informed as developments occur.
-It is incumbent upon all of us to remain aware and vigilant of this serious public health threat.
+Information about positive cases in UHV community members is available and is updated every Monday.

 The university remains in regular contact with local, state and federal health officials for the latest information and will continue to provide updates when warranted.
 Read the communications that have been shared with the UHV community.

 The UHV COVID-19 Operations Center support university students, staff and faculty by advising, referring, monitoring, communicating, documenting, tracking and educating the campus community about COVID-19.
 The center conducts contact tracing on both the UHV campus in Victoria and at UHV Katy.
 It is headed up by Tara Vaughn, a UHV clinical assistant professor of nursing.